An original recipe for a MacBlogger family Thanksgiving

 2. Sprinkle in an assortment of family, friends, and a former housekeeper you haven't seen in 20 years but is staying, once again, in your mother's spare bedroom.
 (Former housekeeper is optional but recommended for originality.)
 My highlights included:

-- 1 set of grandparents
+- 2 sets of parents- 1 set of grandparents

 - 6 aunts and uncles